CuriousChum/sta302-project/README.md

 ## How to Run
 1. Run DownloadSavantData.R (if needed)
-2. Run HowToSavantData.R (can be run on Main.R)
+2. Run HowToSavantData.R (can be run on Main.rmd)
-3. Run Main.R
+3. Run Main.rmd

 ## Working together
 Work on your own files to prevent git conflict craziness.
 Try to not make changes to others' file.